 Benefits of studying respiratory care at DSU

 DSU is the only university in South Dakota offering this degree.
 All our faculty hold the Registered Respiratory Therapist (RRT) national credential.
 In addition, the program is accredited by the Commission on Accreditation for Respiratory Care.
+Check out the Programmatic Outcomes Data from all CoARC-accredited programs.

 Upon graduation, you'll be eligible to take the entry-level examination of the National Board for Respiratory Care to become a Certified Respiratory Therapist.
 You can then take the advanced exams to become a Registered Respiratory Therapist.
 As a respiratory therapist, you'll find work in many practices from acute care hospitals to diagnostic laboratories and wellness centers.